iquercorb/OpenModMan/README.md

 ----------------------------------------------------------------------------------------

 0.9.6 (not released)
- - Enhanced destination path checking in package creation dialog.
  - Added a Tools menu for editors and futur tools.
  - New improved Package editor dialog.
+ - Repaired broken Context Wizard dialog.

 0.9.5 (2021-05-22)
  - Fix Library list-view scroll position reset to top on refresh.